Fast FactsReader Rating: 2.59

-Canada's new anti-spam law was passed in December 2010 and will enter into force following a Governor in Council order.
+Canada's new anti-spam law was passed in December 2010 and, following a Governor in Council order, it will enter into force on .
 Once the law is in force, it will help to protect Canadians while ensuring that businesses can continue to compete in the global marketplace.
+On , sections of the Act related to the unsolicited installation of computer programs or software come into force.

 When the new law is in force, it will generally prohibit the: